A-kly/School-Vault/PSYCH 258/Topic 7 - Long-Term Memory.md

 - David Hartley (1791) was the first to suggest ==dreaming== might alter the strength of associative memories
 - ==REM== sleep was discovered by Aserinski & Kleitman (1953); linked it to dreaming
 - REM sleep has been found to improve learning complex ==logic== games, foreign ==language== acquisition, visual discrimination tasks, and intensive --------
-- may be due to ==synchronous== brain activity, neuronal replay, changes in ---------------, or regional brain activation (Stickgold, Hobson, Fosse, & Fosse, 2001)
+- may be due to ==synchronous== brain activity, neuronal replay, changes inneuromodulators, or regional brain activation (Stickgold, Hobson, Fosse, & Fosse, 2001)

 Contradictory evidence (Siegel, 2001; Vertes & Eastman, 2000):

 - results of animal studies are equivocal: REM deprivation does not necessarily impair learning/memory
-- REM deprivation confounded with ------
+- REM deprivation confounded with ==stress==
-- some --------------- suppress REM sleep, but learning/memory is not disrupted
+- some ==antidepressants== suppress REM sleep, but learning/memory is not disrupted
-- bilateral lesions of ---- abolish REM sleep, but patients led normal lives
+- bilateral lesions of ==pons== abolish REM sleep, but patients led normal lives
-- conclusion: REM sleep has no role in -------------
+- conclusion: REM sleep has no role in ==consolidation==

 What about the effects of sleep overall?

-- sleep deprivation reduces ------- memory by 38%
+- sleep deprivation reduces ==reduced== memory by 38%
 - sleep increases performance of procedural memories, like motor skill learning
-- daytime ---- enhance declarative memories, maze learning, complex visual stimuli, paired words); performance correlated with the amount of NREM (non-REM) sleep
+- daytime ==naps== enhance declarative memories, maze learning, complex visual stimuli, paired words); performance correlated with the amount of NREM (non-REM) sleep

 Conclusions: